KehaoWu/ScientistNetwork/README.md

 :flushed:At first, please forgive my poor English expression.

-An idea that to illustrate social network of scientists using R  comes into my mind.
+An idea illustrating social network of scientists using R  comes into my mind.
 [My Blog](http://blog.sina.com.cn/s/blog_403aa80a0102vt0j.html)

 ![alt text](ScientistNetwork.jpeg "ScientistNetwork")
 In this picture, you could find some funny phenomenons.
 Such as, some guys whose name are very similar to Rao Y have appeared in this social network.
 I am not sure whether it results from bugs or it could reveal some facts.